 What Does a Physician’s Assistant Do?

-Physician Assistants are medical professionals who diagnose illnesses, develop and manage treatment plans, and often serve as a patient’s principal healthcare provider.
+Physician Assistants are licensed medical professionals who diagnose illnesses, develop and manage treatment plans, and often serve as a patient’s principal healthcare provider.
 PAs practice in every state and in a wide variety of clinical settings, including hospitals, clinics, and private practices.
 They work closely with physicians and other healthcare providers to ensure that patients receive comprehensive care.

 PAs are integral to the healthcare team, performing a wide range of duties.
 These include taking medical histories, conducting physical exams, diagnosing and treating illnesses, ordering and interpreting tests, prescribing medications, and even assisting in surgeries.
 PAs are trained to handle many of the tasks traditionally performed by physicians, making them essential in improving access to care and reducing the burden on doctors.